gk4589210/Lenovo-ThinkPad-T440s-Catalina/utilities/README.md

 #

-### HD Graphics 5500

-- Different monitor configurations for my personal setup.
-HIDPI is enabled and working very well.
-The clarity is very impressive, other tools for configuring proper DVMT options on systems with locked BIOS configurations.

-#

 ### HomeEndFix

 - Fixes the Home and End button configurations on ThinkPad Hackintosh setups to match Macintosh hardware in the macOS environment.